-It is a recommendation that the Prosopectus be scheduled within 1 year following the successful passing of the Comprehensive Exam.
-This is not a hard rule but a recommendation by the graduate chair.
-A written component (rough draft of a research proposal) should be shown to the student's research advisor for approval of content prior to scheduling the oral presentation.
+A rough draft of the proposition should be shown to the student's research advisor for approval of content prior to scheduling the oral presentation.
 The oral presentation of the dissertation prospectus is made to the student's dissertation committee.
 Other interested members of the faculty are invited to attend the presentation but are invited to leave prior to questioning by the dissertation committee begins.
+The student's presentation should take advantage of appropriate audio visual aids and should be limited to no more than 50 minutes.
+Copies of the written dissertation prospectus must be distributed to all members of the student's dissertation committee no later than one week prior to the oral presentation.
+One copy of the dissertation prospectus must be deposited in the departmental office and be available for review by members of the department and the scientific community.